saizen408/portfolio_final/src/pages/experience/DeckGLgunData.md

 dateTo: "2020-01-01"
 ---

-- Tech Stack: Vanilla JS, Deck.GL, Webpack, Google Maps API
+- Tech Stack: Vanilla JavaScript, Deck.GL, Webpack, Google Maps API
-- With Deck.GL library rendered high-performance data overlays to Google Maps based on a dataset of 140,000+ incidents of gun violence in the United States.
+- With Deck.GL library rendered high-performance data overlays to Google Maps based on a dataset of 140,000+ incidents of gun violence in the United States
-- Using Vanilla JavaScript, designed filter algorithm to enable real-time data visualization by over 60+ different configurations
+- Designed data filtering algorithm to enable real-time data visualization of over 60+ different configurations using vanilla JavaScript